gauravmehra13/TetherTalk/README.md

 **Starting the App Locally:**

-To start the app locally, follow these steps:
+🚀 To start the app locally, follow these steps:

 **Backend:**

-1. Navigate to the /backend directory in your terminal.
+1. Navigate to the `/backend` directory in your terminal.
 2. Run `npm run dev` to start the backend server.
 3. The backend server will be running on `http://localhost:5001`.

 **Frontend:**

-1. Navigate to the /frontend directory in your terminal.
+1. Navigate to the `/frontend` directory in your terminal.
 2. Run `npm run dev` to start the frontend server.
 3. The frontend server will be running on `http://localhost:5173`.

-Open your web browser and navigate to `http://localhost:5173` to access the app.
+Open your web browser and navigate to `http://localhost:5173` to access the app 📱.